-A coalition of community, labor, and peace groups across Massachusetts are organizing to put a public policy question on the ballot this November.
-We need to collect 200 signatures of registered voters in each State Rep district by July 3.
-Sign up here to help gather signatures in your town.
+A coalition of community, labor, and peace groups across Massachusetts organized to put a public policy question on the ballot in November 2012.

-The wording of the Budget for All Referendum will be:
+The wording of the Budget for All Referendum read:

 Shall the state Representative (or Senator) from this district be instructed to vote in favor of a resolution calling upon the Congress and the President to:

 - Prevent cuts to Social Security, Medicare, Medicaid, and Veterans benefits, or to housing, food and unemployment assistance;